cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ## POI correlations

 In addition to the cross-section measurements it is very important to publish covariance or correlation information of the measured cross sections.
-This allows the measurement to be properly intepreted or reused in combined fits.
+This allows the measurement to be properly interpreted or reused in combined fits.

 The correlation matrix or covariance matrix can be extracted from the results after the fit.
 Here we can use the `FitDiagnostics` or `MultiDimFit` method.